Information Security and Artificial Intelligence Management System

 Assets

-Assets within the scope of the ISMS include: customer data, software, people, and internal information assets to host and operate the cloud-based solution.
+Assets within the scope of the management system include: customer data, software, people, and internal information assets to host and operate the cloud-based solution.

-External assets that are subject to shared responsiblity include cloud service providers.
-The scope of shared responsibility considerations include: assets maintained and stored in the cloud computing environment, infrastructure assets management, processes that run on a multi-tenant virtualized environment, and cloud service administration.
+External assets that are subject to shared responsiblity include cloud service providers and artificial intelligence providers.
+The scope of shared responsibility considerations include: assets maintained and stored in the cloud computing environment, infrastructure assets management, processes that run on a multi-tenant virtualized environment, cloud service administration, and development and enhancement of AI models.

 Excluded from Scope

-As an all remote company, there are no physical office locations in the scope of the ISMS.
+As an all remote company, there are no physical office locations in the scope of the management system.
 Contracted third party data center services to include physical and environmental controls are not in scope and are managed by the third party service providers.

 Locations